 Compatibility with Drupal versions: 8 – 9

-Link to modules directory on Drupal.org: Real-time SEO.
+Link to module directory on Drupal.org: Real-time SEO

 AddToAny Share Buttons

-If you want to add social sharing icons like Facebook, Twitter and WhatsApp to your Drupal site, you can do so using the “AddToAny Share Buttons” module.
+If you want to incorporate social sharing icons such as Facebook, Twitter, and WhatsApp into your Drupal site, you can do so by using the “AddToAny Share Buttons” module.

-The extension allows you to create a real menu with social media icons.
-You can choose to use the default icons or insert your own and you can also customize their style and colors.
+This extension allows you to create a menu with social icons.
+You can choose to use default icons or insert your own, and you can customize their style and colors.

 Compatibility with Drupal versions: 8 – 9

-Link to modules directory on Drupal.org: AddToAny Share Buttons.
+Link to module directory on Drupal.org: AddToAny Share Buttons

 Mailchimp

-To integrate your site with Mailchimp you can use this module for Drupal.
+To integrate your site with Mailchimp, you can use this Drupal module.

-With this extension you can take advantage of all the functions of integration with one of the most used email marketing services.
-For example, you can create forms for leaving email and campaigns directly from the Drupal interface.
+With this extension, you can leverage all the functions of integrating with one of the most popular email marketing services.
+For instance, you can create email sign-up forms and campaigns directly from the Drupal interface.

 Compatibility with Drupal versions: 8.7.7 – 9